Shaluu-24/Keystone/Zidio_Keystone Project/README.md

          v             v                       |
      CANCELLED     CANCELLED          (reopen: COMPLETED -> IN_PROGRESS, manager only)
 ```
-- Illegal transitions return `409 Conflict`.
+❌ Illegal transitions return `409 Conflict`.
-- `CLOSE` is manager-only.
+🔒`CLOSE` is manager-only.
 Dispatch/assign/cancel is dispatcher or manager.
 Field transitions
   (start/hold/resume/complete) are the assigned technician or a manager.
-- Every transition writes a `WorkOrderStatusHistory` row (who, from, to, when, note).
+📝 Every transition writes a `WorkOrderStatusHistory` row (who, from, to, when, note).

-## Project structure
+## 📁 Project Structure

 ```
 keystone/